-There’s nothing worse than watching the setting sun reflect in a small mountain lake, miles from civilization, and not having any juice left in the camera.
+There’s nothing worse than watching the setting sun reflected in a small mountain lake, miles from civilization, and not having any juice left in the camera.

 Of course – Goal Zero makes some great portable solar charging solutions for photographers and their cameras.
 The Switch 10 alone as a portable battery pack will offer limited power, but when paired up with the Nomad 7 it’s unlimited.

-Just make sure that the camera is covered in shade.
-You can easily fry the electronics if you leave it out in the sun next to the solar charger.
+Just make sure that the camera is covered in the shade.
+You can quickly fry the electronics if you leave it out in the sun next to the solar charger.